Inflectra/rapise-documentation/docs/Guide/setting_up_web_browsers.md

 ## Chrome

+!!! important
+    Chrome extension and `Chrome HTML` browser profile have been deprecated.
+The reason is that [Google is going to remove MV2 extensions from the store <sup>:fontawesome-solid-external-link-alt:{.small-icon}</sup>](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/){target="_blank"}.
+At Inflectra we decided not to migrate to MV3 extension format because it is unlikely possible due to security changes (primary reason of appearance of MV3).
+To make Chrome based testing possible we implemented [Selenium Based Recorder <sup>:fontawesome-solid-external-link-alt:{.small-icon}</sup>](https://www.inflectra.com/Ideas/Entry/spotlight-rapise-selenium-based-recording-chrome-1348.aspx){target="_blank"}.
+So please consider switching to [Selenium - Chrome](/Guide/selenium_webdriver/#recording-using-selenium) browser profile.

 In order to test web applications using the Google Chrome browser, you will need to install an extension for Chrome that allows Rapise to interact with it: